Eliza Pennypacker

 Biography

-Pennypacker is a passionate teacher, committed to inculcating “independent design decision-making” in her students.
+Pennypacker was a passionate teacher, committed to inculcating “independent design decision-making” in her students.
 That passion led to development of a research track in design pedagogy that she conducted with fellow teacher Tom Yahner (2006 – 2013).
 Her current interest in this area lies in addressing the profile and educational predilections of Generation Z.

 Pennypacker’s other research track focuses on “artful rainwater design" (ARD): stormwater management that not only mitigates quality and quantity of runoff, but celebrates rainwater in a design that educates or entertains visitors.
 In collaboration with Stuart Echols, she has written and presented on this topic extensively and has published a book, Artful Rainwater Design: Creative Ways to Manage Stormwater, published in 2015.
 In addition, as the 2012-13 Stuckeman Professor of Interdisciplinary Design, Pennypacker hosted a one-day symposium on April 10, 2013, titled “Challenges and Opportunities in the ‘Artful Rainwater Design’ Approach to Green Infrastructure.”
 The event convened twelve experts in ARD who delivered TED-Talk-style presentations a facet of ARD that they find particularly interesting or challenging.
 These talks were videotaped and are accessible via YouTube: http://bit.ly/ArtfulRain.